Ardern/quotespiration/README.md

 ### Known Bugs
 The application has no known bugs.
 Any emerging bugs will be eliminated during the iteration process
 ## Authors Info
-Name: Sam Nyang'u Momanyi Ardern
+Name: Nyang'u Samuel Momanyi Ardern
 Github username @Ardern

 ## MIT License